Citadel, ex-Goldman unit in deal to create seamless order passage

 REDI’s main clients are hedge funds, brokers and institutional investors, but registered investment advisers and asset management offices for wealthy families also are potential clients, said Rishi Nangalia, chief executive of the firm.

-BofA Merrill Lynch, Barclays, BNP Paribas and private equity firm Lightyear Capital also acquired stakes in REDI two months ago.
+BofA Merrill Lynch (BAC.N), Barclays (BARC.L), BNP Paribas (BNPP.PA) and private equity firm Lightyear Capital also acquired stakes in REDI two months ago.
 The ownership breakdown was not disclosed, but Goldman no longer controls the company.